 It is particularly important if you are planning on leaving to:

-- Set the privacy options for any services you use to their highest settings, and disable the storing of location data in pictures.
+- Set privacy options for all services you use to their highest settings, and disable location data in pictures.

-- Check for – and disable / uninstall – any apps your abuser can use to listen in on your calls, read your text messages, monitor your internet usage, or track your location.
+- Disable and uninstall – any apps your abuser can use to listen in on your calls, read your text messages, monitor your internet usage, or track your location.